 HOUSE SIZE: 411m2

-Situated on a busy street, the Hyde Park House seeks to maximise views to both the leafy Hyde Park across the road and the city skyline, whilst maintaining the privacy of the family.
-Whilst not in strictly a heritage control zone, both neighbouring properties had character homes on them, and the local council was very prescriptive and unyielding when it came to permitted external materials, street setbacks and building forms.
-The challenge was to design a home that was not trying to replicate a character home, but was contemporary to suit the needs of the family and fit in with it’s streetscape, not imposing on it given it would be two storey and the neighbours were single storey.
+Situated on a busy street, the Hyde Park House seeks to maximise views to both the leafy Hyde Park across the road and the city skyline beyond, whilst maintaining the privacy of the family.
+Whilst not strictly a ‘heritage control zone’, both neighbouring properties had character homes on them, and the local council was very prescriptive and unyielding when it came to permitted external materials, street setbacks and building forms.
+The challenge was to design a home that was not ‘faux heritage’, but was rather a contemporary interpretation that fit in the streetscape, and suited the unique needs of the family.

 THE BRIEF & DESIGN RESPONSE

-The pool deck and pool were raised so that when sitting in the pool, you can see straight through the living wing to the leafy views of Hyde Park and beyond.
-The high ceilings, and tall glazing allowed for this opportunity to pick up the view from even the back corner of the block.
-Raising the pool also removed the need for a layer of pool balustrading, as the height of the pool effectively formed this barrier protection.
-The pool wall is clad in a burgundy Japanese ceramic tile, with recessed landscape uplighting to light it at night.
-CAPA landscape architects provided concept design for both front and rear garden areas, including the shape of the pool which is curved, contrasting nicely with the rectilinear building forms.
+The lounge room opens onto a large back yard with a raised pool and deck.
+The pool was raised at a height so that when luxuriating in it, you can see straight through the living wing to those leafy views.
+The high ceilings, and tall glazing allowed for this opportunity to grab those views from even the back corner of the block.
+Raising the pool also removed the need for traditional pool balustrading, as the height of the pool effectively formed this barrier protection.
+The pool wall is clad in a burgundy Japanese ceramic tile, with recessed garden up-lighting to highlight it at night.
+CAPA Landscape Architects provided concept design for all garden areas, including the shape of the pool which is curved, contrasting nicely with the rectilinear building forms.

 SUSTAINABILITY & PASSIVE DESIGN

-Thermally broken double glazed windows were used throughout.
+A decent chunk of the budget was allocated to those items that can’t be seen, but greatly improve the comfort of the family.
+Good move.
+Thermally-broken double-glazed windows along with high-spec insulation and air-tight ‘Passivhaus’ construction principles created a very comfortable home to suit Perth’s climate.
+Not that the home looks typically ‘sustainable’, it has a 7.4 star rating which we were quite chuffed about.
 Minimal windows were placed on the eastern and western façade, with the majority facing north to maximise the homes energy efficiency.
-The upper floor construction was reverse brick veneer which is much better suited to Perth’s temperate climate than the preferred double brick construction that is so prevalent.
-Behind the charcoal metal cladding was a 30mm layer of foil board and additional insulation batts.
+The upper floor construction was reverse-brick veneer which is much better suited to Perth’s temperate climate than the preferred double brick construction that is so prevalent.
+Behind the charcoal metal cladding was a 30mm layer of ‘Foilboard’ and additional insulation batts.

-Solar panels on the roof power the homes electrical needs, including powering the underfloor hydronic heating which is piped through the tile screen on ground floor and under the timber flooring on the first floor.
-While in summer ceiling fans in all rooms are utilised to assist in air flow.
-Operable windows are located strategically to encourage Perth’s ‘freo doctor’ to cool the home in summer afternoons and push out hot air
+Solar panels on the roof power the homes electrical needs, including powering the underfloor hydronic heating which is piped through the tile screed on the ground floor and under the timber flooring on the first floor.
+In summer ceiling fans in all rooms are utilised to assist in air flow.
+Operable windows are located strategically to encourage Perth’s ‘freo doctor’ to cool the home in summer afternoons and push out hot air.

-- This home is all about highlighting the external natural environment and providing comfortable spaces to appreciate and look at it.
-The house was designed for the clients brief, and with a lot of program it was able to be squeezed onto the block while maintaining a decent back garden and planting areas.
+- This home is all about highlighting the external natural environment and providing comfortable spaces to appreciate it from.

-- Gaining approvals from council was challenging, with them effectively imposing heritage protection zone level requirements upon the property.
-In response, the home was carefully designed as to read predominantly single storey from the street.
+- Gaining approvals from council was challenging, with them effectively imposing ‘heritage control area’ requirements upon the property.
+In response, the home was carefully designed to read as essentially single storey from the street.
 This was achieved through a considerably increased first floor setback.
 This first floor is only present over the eastern half of the property, and is clad in charcoal sheet metal to further enhance its recessive nature.

-- Tiling the pool was also more complex than originally anticipated.
-We lost one tiler in the process as it was deemed too difficult.
-Robeson Architects had to model up all the tiles individually in a 3D model to prove it could be done.
-The second group of tilers, understood the assignment and did an amazing job.
-It was executed perfectly.
+- Tiling the pool was more complex than originally anticipated.
+We lost one tiler in the process as it was deemed too difficult!
+We had to draw all the tiles individually in a 3D computer model to prove it could be done.
+The second group of tilers understood the assignment and did an amazing job.
+It was executed perfectly, good work team.